danielIonita2022/TicTacToe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

+## Purpose

-This demo project showcases our proficiency in working with design patterns (Factory, Observer, Strategy).
-The GUI was made with the Qt Framework, and testing of the application was made with GMock and GTest.
+This application showcases our proficiency in working with design patterns (Factory, Observer, Strategy) in a small project.

+## Technologies used

+Core functionality implemented in C++, while the GUI was developed with the Qt Framework.
+The app was tested using GMock and GTest.

+## Features

-The game can be played either between two players or between a player and a computer with adjustable difficulty.
+The tic-tac-toe game can be played either between two players or between a player and a computer with adjustable difficulty.